Ke Li's lemma for quantum hypothesis testing in general von Neumann algebras: Our result and its proof

 We first state the general form of Ke Li's lemma.
 As discussed in section~\ref{sec:a_primer_in_modular_theory}, the vector $\osig$ and the operator $\drs$ are meant in any standard representation of $\M$. \begin{theo} Let $\M$ be a von Neumann algebra, and $\rho$, $\sigma$ be two faithful normal states on $\M$.
 For any~$\epsilon>0$ there exists a test $\test\in \M$ such that

-\end{theo} \begin{rema} Our assumption that $\rho$ and $\sigma$ are faithful is unessential, simplifies the proof and the description of $\drs$ in section~\ref{sec:a_primer_in_modular_theory}, and can be dropped by considering an approximation of general $\rho$, $\sigma$ by faithful states. \end{rema} The rest of this section is dedicated to the proof of Theorem~\ref{theo_keli}.
+\end{theo} \begin{rema} Our assumption that $\rho$ and $\sigma$ are faithful is unessential, simplifies the proof and the expression of $\drs$ in section~\ref{sec:a_primer_in_modular_theory}, and can be dropped by considering for instance the functional calculus $f(\varsigma)$ with $f(t) = t^{-1}\ind_{t>0}$ instead of $\varsigma^{-1}$. \end{rema} The rest of this section is dedicated to the proof of Theorem~\ref{theo_keli}.
 We consider the standard representation $\big(\pi,\Lp 2(\M),\Lp 2(\M)_{+},\J\big)$ of $\M$ that we discussed in the second part of section~\ref{sec:a_primer_in_modular_theory}.
 Once again we simply write $\M$ for $\pi(\M)$, so that $\M$ will act by left-multiplication on $\Lp 2(\M)$.

 Let $\pp$ be the following orthogonal projection operator on $\Lp 2(\M)$: